What is a Configurable Security Guard Incident Report?

-When applied to templating, a configurable security incident report template allows security companies to adapt form fields and form requirements to fit their business SOPs, contract requirements, and state regulations.
+A configurable security guard incident report gives security companies the freedom to adapt reports to their business needs.
+This means that with a template, a security company can adjust form fields to fit their business SOPs, contract requirements, and other regulations.

 The biggest benefit to having configurable reporting comes from standardization.
-Standardization is one of three key areas physical security companies can optimize for business growth and scalability.
+Standardized reporting templates make it easier for supervisors to adjust reports that can then be used across all sites.
+This helps physical security companies optimize for business growth and scalability.

-The best way to ensure your security company gains the most from configuration is to standardize the processes that risk potential errors or miscommunication.
-These processes include:
+The best way to ensure your security company gets the most from configured reports is to standardize the processes.
+When the process is standardized, it reduces risk, potential errors, and/or miscommunication.

 - • Guard Response

 - • Follow-Up Procedures

 Paper security guard incident reporting makes it impossible to attach evidence.
 Without evidence to support reports, security companies risk mismanagement or inaccuracies.

 The benefit to having configurable, and digital, reports is that front-line officers can quickly take photos, videos, or comments with their mobile devices and attach them directly to the report for review.